Who is required to wear a face covering?

 - Cloth Masks are Strongly Preferred

-- Paper masks may be preferred for certain activities, such as cleaning or working in a lab, where there is a need to dispose of the mask after usage.
+- Non-medical disposable masks may be preferred for certain activities, such as cleaning or working in a lab, where there might be a need to dispose of the mask after usage.

 - Cloth face coverings should be washed after each use.

 - Campus community members may use a purchased or homemade cloth face covering.
-It should be made from multiple layers of tightly-woven cloth.
-Do not use a loosely knit fabric or single layer item such as a bandana or neck gaiter.
+It should be made from multiple layers of tightly-woven cloth (i.e. fabrics that do not let light pass through when held up to a light source).
+All face coverings/masks should conform well to the face and fit snugly on all sides

 Restricted and Prohibited Face Coverings